 As the Indianapolis metropolitan area continues to preservation of green infrastructure.
 How different expand, one is able to witness first-hand the tangible priority of municipalities to maintain, preserve, or develop green infrastructure ... green spaces & places.
 We see this as evidenced by the creation of walking trails, the preservation of natural spaces for public enjoyment, the creation of parks, the restoration of waterways, and more.
 But why?
-What does this do It is no wonder that for many, a great sense of loss for a community?
+What does this do for a community?
 How does it strengthen a sense of place?
 Why is it even important?